soniabrami/toddmotto.github.io/_posts/2015-11-13-exploring-the-angular-1-5-component-method.md

 - Angular
 ---

-Angular 1.5 is set to introduce the `.component()` helper method, which is much simpler than the `.directive()` definition and advocates best practices and common default behaviours.
+Angular 1.5 introduced the `.component()` helper method, which is much simpler than the `.directive()` definition and advocates best practices and common default behaviours.
 Using `.component()` will allow developers to write in an Angular 2 style as well, which will in turn make upgrading to Angular 2 an easier feat.

 Let's compare the differences in syntax and the super neat abstraction that `.component()` gives us over using the `.directive()` method.

-_Please note: Angular 1.5 is still in `beta` phase, keep an eye out for it's release!_

 ### Update: use component() now in Angular 1.3+

-I've back-ported the Angular 1.5 `component()` functionality to Angular 1.3 and above!
+I've back-ported the Angular 1.5 `.component()` functionality to Angular 1.3 and above!
 [Read the article](/angular-component-method-back-ported-to-1.3) and grab the [code on GitHub](https://github.com/toddmotto/angular-component).

 ### Screencast